MicrocontrollersDev/MigratingToLatest/README.md

 ## Mods

-#### NOTE: If on Sodium 0.3, you will need to use [Indium](https://github.com/comp500/Indium) as well.
-Also, since Iris currently comes bundled with its own version of Sodium, it is not required to download Sodium standalone.
+#### NOTE: Since Iris currently comes bundled with its own version of Sodium, it is not required to download Sodium standalone.

 ### Dependencies